andr3w321/honest-coinmarketcap/README.md

 This script will scrape coinmarket.com and output a csv of the trading volume for USD pairs only.
 It excludes Bitfinex.com pairs because those are incorrectly listed as USD and are actually USDT.

+## Broken coinmarketcap API
+Coinmarketcap API is no longer working.
+Coingecko is possible alternative.

 ## Usage

 ### Output as CSV